prototyp3-dev/video-processor/README.md

 }
 ```

 As a final step, you should save the data to a file to send to the Cartesi Machine for processing.
-For that you might have to convert it from base 64:
+For that you have to convert it from base 64:

 ```shell
 result=$(celestia blob get $height $namespace $commitment --node.store $NODE_STORE)